 5. Share Your Singing and Develop an Online Following

 We’re living in the digital age where anything can be shared online.
 On the one hand, this means it’s easier than ever to launch a new endeavor and connect with other like-minded artists.
 On the other hand, it means there is a lot of competition.
 As you hone your technical singing skills, finding an outlet to share and promote your brand as a singer could pave your way to stardom.

 Do you write your own rock songs, or are you a pop cover artist?
-YouTube and Soundcloud are common sites for singer-songwriters to put their ideas out into the world (some artists are even launching careers on Instagram or Vine!)
-Use social media to spread your work far and wide.
+Singer-songwriters often use YouTube and Soundcloud to distribute their work, while others have launched careers on Instagram or TikTok.
+Use social media to spread your singing far and wide.
 Look at the flourishing careers of hardworking talents like Todrick Hall, Karmin, and even Justin Bieber, who backed up their artistic vision with relentless digital promotion of their work—and perseverance.
 Most such success stories began with a camera, a singular talent, and access to the web.

 Are you looking to be the next Barbra Streisand?
 The next Beyoncé?
 Or even the next Luciano Pavarotti?
 As with any career, you have to follow your passion, set specific goals, and carve out your own path if you want to make it as a famous singer.
 Look at the journeys of your singing idols and work as hard as they do!
 But keep in mind: no two careers can be the same.
 Be patient.
 Persevere.
 Pay attention to your instincts, work with the people who will help fulfill your vision of singing success—and whatever happens, don’t be afraid!
 (And breathe.
 It helps your diaphragm!)